Floppy disk: 3½-inch disk

 One of the chief usability problems of the floppy disk is its vulnerability; even inside a closed plastic housing, the disk medium is highly sensitive to dust, condensation and temperature extremes.
 As with all magnetic storage, it is vulnerable to magnetic fields.
 Blank disks have been distributed with an extensive set of warnings, cautioning the user not to expose it to dangerous conditions.
 Rough treatment or removing the disk from the drive while the magnetic media is still spinning is likely to cause damage to the disk, drive head, or stored data.
-On the other hand, the 3½‑inch floppy has been lauded for its mechanical usability by human–computer interaction expert Donald Norman:
+On the other hand, the 3½‑inch floppy disk has been lauded for its mechanical usability by human–computer interaction expert Donald Norman:

+High-capacity disks

+The main technological change for the higher-capacity formats was the addition of tracking information on the disk surface to allow the read/write heads to be positioned more accurately.
+Most earlier generations of floppy disks have no such information, so the drives use open loop positioning by a stepper motor in order to position their heads over the desired track.
+For good interoperability of disks among drives, this requires precise alignment of the drive heads to a reference standard, somewhat similar to the alignment required to get the best performance out of an audio tape deck.
+The newer systems generally use position information on the surfaces of the disk to find the tracks, allowing the track width to be greatly reduced.

+The following summarizes specific structural differences in the several high-capacity FDs with more details contained in linked articles: